 ‘Adopt don’t shop’ is a phrase very close to our hearts.
-We have done a lot of work with rescue dogs and cats and we know how much joy they bring us, let alone the joy we bring them for showing them love and giving them a comfy sofa to curl up on.
+We have done lots of work with rescue dogs and cats and we know how much joy they bring us.
+There’s no better feeling that seeing them curled up on a warm, comfy sofa.

 But spending time in rescue can be extremely stressful for animals.
-The confusion, the strange noises and smells, the different food and the uncertainty – it all adds up and takes its toll on their health.
-Often these issues manifest with skin issues.
+The confusion, the strange noises and smells, the different food and the uncertainty – it all adds up and takes its toll.
+Often these issues manifest with skin complaints.

-Dealing with a pet’s stress and emotional issues at home can be a lengthy and challenging process, but when improvements are witnessed and they relax and trust again, it is the most rewarding experience.
+The work that can go into caring for your rescue pet shouldn’t be underestimated.
+Understanding their stresses and emotional issues can be a lengthy and challenging process.
+However, when improvements are witnessed and they relax and trust again, it is the most rewarding experience.

 - Create a reassuring, structured schedule

 - Use calming aids, such as plug-ins and soothing music

 - Avoid trying to do intense training until more trust is established

 - Associate yourself with enjoyable things for your pet

 - Reward positive default behaviours (e.g. if your dog used to lunge at other dogs but now calmly interacts, reward with a treat)